Eric Berglund · coloredrock

 Quoting workflow, in five steps A five-step horizontal flow: input dimensions, derive values, select line items, check totals and drift, export quote PDF.
 01 INPUT area + perimeter (no L × W) 02 DERIVE rebar · yards tier matching 03 SELECT 11 trades live prices 04 CHECK totals · drift detection 05 EXPORT PDF · pipeline tracked

 Once dimensions are in, the system handles the math, the pricing, the drift check, and the PDF.
-The human picks which line items apply — the call that needs judgment.
+The human picks which line items apply.
+The call that needs judgment.

 Phase 1 shipped the Estimator and the Price Book.
 Phase 1.5 added quote expiration and price-drift detection.
 Phase 2 added user management and roles.
 Phase 3 added customers, projects, dashboards, and the client portal.
-Each phase was scoped, priced, and signed before the previous one shipped — the customer paying for what the next phase was worth before any of it got written.
+Each phase was scoped, priced, and signed before the previous one shipped.
+The customer paying for what the next phase was worth before any of it got written.
 The discipline is the deliverable as much as the code is.

 app.[customer-domain] / projects